hellohaptik/docs_haptik/docs/bot-builder/basic/creating-story.md

 #### Creating a Story

-To add a story, just click 'Add a Story' button: and enter the name of the story in 'Enter Story Name' and click on the 'OK' button.
+To add a story, just click 'Add a Story' button.

 ![Add Story](assets/add_story_button.png)

-Enter the name of the story in 'Enter Story Name' and click on the 'OK' button:
+Then, enter the name of the story in 'Enter Story Name' and click on the 'OK' button.

 ![Story Dialogue](assets/input_story_dialog.png)